What would it mean for your business if you hosted an event people couldn’t stop talking about?

 It’s probably a short list.

-Even with well-known speakers, expensive setups, good programming, and farm-to-table food, most events simply end up unremarkable.
+Even with well-known speakers, expensive setups, good programming, farm-to-table food, or expensive software, most events simply end up unremarkable.

-The good news is that the fix isn’t necessarily spending another $50k on better lights and bigger speakers.
+The good news is that the fix isn’t necessarily spending another $50k on better lighting and bigger speakers.

 The fix is adding elements that are unexpected and unusual.

-My clients hire me to make their events world-class by adding unique touches that begin when the invite is sent and last long after the gathering is over.
+My clients hire me to make their events world-class by adding X factor moments that begin when the invite is sent and last long after the event is over.